For a given vertices $V$ and distance $V \times V \rightarrow \mathcal{R} : d$. $(V,d)$ is so called a metric if following properties are hold.

 Therefore, $T_{uv}$ $\le$ $\max\limits_{i = 0}^{\log_2 \Delta - 1} \mathbb{1}(\exists X_{iw}(u,v) \cap S_{iw}(u,v) \text{ for } w \in V) 2^{i + 3}$ $\le$ $\sum\limits_{w \in V}\sum\limits_{i = 0}^{\log_2 \Delta - 1} \mathbb{1}(\exists X_{iw}(u,v) \cap S_{iw}(u,v)) 2^{i + 3}$.

 Now if we go back to the algorithm, there are two random events at the algorithm which are “picking $r_0$” and “picking a random permutation $\pi$”.
 Therefore, we can average on certain path to select $T_{uv}$.
 Then, $E[T_{uv}]$ $\le$ $\sum\limits_{w \in V}\sum\limits_{i = 0}^{\log_2 \Delta - 1} Pr[X_{iw}(u,v) \cap S_{iw}(u,v)] 2^{i + 3}$.
-Notice that existance of $X_{iw}(u,v) \cap S_{iw}(u,v)$ for $w$ $\in$ $V$ on level $i$ will be depend on random varaibles and other things are indepedent with the random variable.
+Note that the existence of $X_{iw}(u,v) \cap S_{iw}(u,v)$ for $w \in V$ on level $i$ depends on the random variables; all other quantities are deterministic.

 Now, let’s consider followings.